Aremaki/BioMedics/README.md

 ## Acknowledgement

-We would like to thank [AI4IDF](https://ai4idf.fr/) for funding this project.
+We would like to thank [AI4IDF](https://ai4idf.fr/) for funding this project, the data science teams of [Assistance Publique – Hôpitaux de Paris](https://www.aphp.fr/) for contributing to the project.